QuSmart · Calm Down. We Have It Covered.

 The warnings are real.
 Geoffrey Hinton, who won the Nobel Prize for the foundational work that made modern AI possible, has left his career to warn the world about losing control of AI systems.
 Mustafa Suleyman, in The Coming Wave, concluded that containment is all that will work.
 Jack Clark, co-founder of Anthropic, is urging a pause until governance exists.
 These are not alarmists.
 These are the people who built this technology.

-QuSmart GENESIS Governance Agent governs every action every agent takes — who it communicates with, what it interacts with, what it is permitted to execute — before anything moves.
+QuSmart GENESIS Governance Agent governs every action every agent takes — who it communicates with, what it interacts with, what it is permitted to do — before anything moves.
 Declared by your leadership.
 Enforced deterministically.
 Accountable to you.

 Build the agents.
 Make the advancements.
 The governance is covered.